fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 In cases of disputes or disagreements, this neutral financial holding ground ensures neither party can unilaterally access the funds without due resolution.

 By locking in both the fees and the contractor's prospective payment, PoLN not only guarantees the availability of funds for fee distribution at the project's culmination but also solidifies the contractor's trust, knowing their due remuneration is secure.

+## Timely Provisions by Initiator

+Post bid acceptance, the initiator has a grace period (e.g., 7 days) to provision the contractor's payment and pay the required PoLN fees.

+Should the initiator fail to meet these obligations within the set timeframe:

+* The project is marked as "Aborted".
+* Fellowships are notified that the project has not commenced due to payment failures.
+* The stipulations surrounding such scenarios should be explicitly outlined in the contract between the fellowship and the initiator.
+* Upon the project's status being marked as "Aborted," the fellowship can retrieve its staked amount without any penalties.
+The project then reverts to its original state, and if no action is taken, it will eventually be discarded after the specified deadline.

 ## Staking Protection, Assurance, and Release Mechanisms